Maritime Transport Act 1994

 You could also call this:

-"Rules for taking control of property to help with a marine oil spill"
+"What to do when taking control of property for a marine oil spill"

 When you are using a power to take control of property to help with a marine oil spill response, you must give the owner a written statement.
-This statement must say what property you are taking control of and who will be in charge of it.
+This statement says what property is being taken and who will be in charge of it.
 You can find more information about this power in section 305(1)(g).
-If the owner is not around, someone in charge, like a police officer, can take control of the property right away.
-They must then give the owner a written statement as soon as possible, saying what property has been taken and who is in charge of it.
+If the owner is not around, someone like a constable can take control of the property.
+They must then give the owner a written statement as soon as possible.
+This statement explains what property was taken and who is now in charge of it.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.